laberning/openrowingmonitor/docs/Engine_Validation.md

 <a id="18">[18]</a> Wikipedia, Robust regression <https://en.wikipedia.org/wiki/Robust_regression>

 ## Notes

+The numbering is based on a series of rowing sessions.
+Due to a bug discovered in the RowingEngine of OpenRowingMonitor 0.8.2, several test-results were invalidated and thus removed from these overviews.
+To retain traceability, tests have not been renumbered.

 With **Drag poisoning** we mean that by including a noisy *currentDt* reading in the drag calculation, it spikes to unrealistic values, throwing off the speed, power and other metric estimation for several strokes.